Urban foraging: Motivations

 Motivations for urban foraging can be classified into three overlapping types of benefits: material; social/emotional; and political.
 Material benefits are generally centered around the fact that urban foraging is a manner to access nutrition without having to pay for it.
 Documented material motivations include: achieving food sovereignty; supplementing diet and nutrition; medicinal uses; alleviating poverty; a coping strategy or safety net during difficult times.

 Socially, many people also point to urban foraging as a process deepening relationships with fellow foragers, local communities, other species and one's natural environments.
 People also use the practice as a manner to support their identity and cultures (e.g. to gather plants for ceremonial and spiritual practices).
-Modern trends towards foraging might also link to desires to remember lost wisdoms, reclaim indigenous knowledge and explore decoloniality through this practice.
+Modern trends towards foraging might also link to desires to remember lost wisdom, reclaim indigenous knowledge and explore decoloniality through this practice.
 Others, both migrants and people with long-standing connections to a place, have mentioned that the practice can help build a sense of place or belonging.

 Especially in Western contexts, urban foraging practices have been politicized primarily for their ability to provide nutrition outside of consumerist and capitalist systems.
 Urban foraging is practiced by some freegans, people who try to consume as little as possible and limit their engagement in the conventional economy.
 In this context, urban foraging can provide one source of nutrition and raw material which may be done alongside other practices like dumpster diving.
 Some have used the incompatibility of private land ownership and urban foraging to promote a distinct commons-based approach to green and edible cities.
 They emphasize how urban foraging is often at odds with existing private property regimes because it includes taking resources from privately owned land or public land where resource extraction is not allowed.